-I was born into a family with seven children- three boys and four girls.
+I was born into a family with seven children – three boys and four girls.
 My parents are Mr. and Mrs. Leong Tat Chee.
-I was born on 9 March 1936 in Malacca.
+I was born on Monday, 9 March 1936 in Malacca.
 All the seven of us were born in the Municipality quarters at Pengkalan Rama in Malacca town.
 My father was a Health Officer in the Malacca Municipality.
 We belonged to a middle-class family, not too rich and not too poor.
 Life was quite comfortable for us with careful planning and budgeting by my parents.

 I was born as Lily Leong Wye Heng, but when I got married, I took my husband’s surname Chinniah as my official surname too.
 So, my official name is Lily Chinniah nee Leong Wye Heng.
 I was educated in the Malacca Methodist Girls School, until standard 9 (form 5 now).
 Then I joined the normal class and became a teacher.
-In those days, normal class was equivalent to a teachers’ college.
+In those days, a normal class was equivalent to a teachers’ college.
 I love to teach and that was the reason why I became a teacher.
 I also liked to teach English.
-So, I chose as my option teaching English as a second language.
+So, I chose my option for teaching English as a second language.

-Through our marriage God blessed us with four children, three boys and one girl-the best children one could dream for.
-Our eldest son, Nabil, was born on the 5 January 1964.
-Our only daughter, Saffura, was born on 19 April 1965 and our third son, Soheil, was born on 19 January 1967.
+Through our marriage, God blessed us with four children, three boys and one girl-the best children one could dream for.
+Our eldest son, Nabil, was born on Sunday, 5 January 1964.
+Our only daughter, Saffura, was born on Monday, 19 April 1965 and our third son, Soheil, was born on Thursday, 19 January 1967.
 All these three kids were born in the Malacca Hospital.
-It was when we moved to Kuala Lumpur that Mehran was born in the University Hospital, in Kuala Lumpur on 8 July 1969- during the time of the racial riots in Kuala Lumpur.
+It was when we moved to Kuala Lumpur that Mehran was born in the University Hospital, in Kuala Lumpur on Tuesday, 8 July 1969 – during the time of the racial riots in Kuala Lumpur.
 When Mehran was born, the curfew was still on.
 So, you can imagine what a difficult time we had.
 I have ten grandchildren -six boys and four girls.
 My three sons are all overseas.
 Nabil and family are based in Jakarta, Indonesia.
 Soheil and family have migrated to Australia.
 They live in Perth.
 Mehran went to Cambodia more than 10 years ago as a pioneer and he is still at his pioneering post in that country.
 Saffura and her family are here in Kuala Lumpur.
 They are living in another part of the city, which is quite far from where I am.

 Letchimi was 12 years old when her sister, with whom she was staying, told her to run away from the house as her brother-in-law wanted to take her as his second wife.
 Her sister gave her some money and taught her how to get to the Jasin Court.
 Letchimi somehow managed to reach the court by bus and there she met this nice young man, by the name of Kannappan who was a court interpreter.
 Kannappan took Letchimi to see the social welfare officer and the latter did not know what to do with her.
 So, they put her in the Sungai Leleh School for problem girls.
 Letchimi was there for a few months.